GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 Probabilistic methods model the spatial distribution of sound sources using generative frameworks like #acrpl("GMM") @flam_gaussian_2011 @bross_multiple_2021.
 These approaches combine statistical inference with signal sparsity in the time-frequency domain, providing robust #acr("SSL") performance in scenarios with multiple sources.
 Extensions to these models include Gaussian mixture regression for single and multi-source localization, highlighting their adaptability @deleforge_co-localization_2015 @deleforge_acoustic_2015.
+In his PhD thesis @mandel_binaural_2010, Michael I. Mandel proposes a model-based #acr("EM") approach for sound source separation and localization.
+This system can handle challenging scenarios involving reverberation and the presence of an adversarial _masker_ sound source.

 // Limitations of classical methods
 Despite their utility, classical #acr("SSL") methods exhibit several limitations.